developer-zebra/developer-zebra-site/src/ddt/2-1/guide/usage/index.md

 ---
-title: Using Diagnostic Tool
+title: Using Device Diagnostic Tool
 layout: guide.html
-product: Diagnostic Tool
+product: Device Diagnostic Tool
 productversion: '2.1'
 ---

 ## Overview
-Diagnostic Tool supports two modes of operation:
+Device Diagnostic Tool supports two modes of operation:
 1. **Admin mode -** The administrator can access app settings, modify test configurations and run each individual test.
 This is the default mode.
 2. **User mode -** The user is restricted to only run tests; there is no access to app settings nor test configurations.
 To set user mode, disable <i>admin_mode</i> as referenced in the [Configuration](../configuration#configurationfile) section.
 <br>

 ## Launch the App
-Run Diagnostic Tool using one of the following methods:
+Run Device Diagnostic Tool using one of the following methods:
-1. **Manually using the User Interface** - The user launches Diagnostic Tool and runs the tests manually.
+1. **Manually using the User Interface** - The user launches Device Diagnostic Tool and runs the tests manually.
 See [User Interface](#userinterface) section below.
-2. **Remotely with an EMM (Enterprise Mobility Management) system** - Launch Diagnostic Tool in the background and generate a log using command: <br>`adb shell am broadcast -n "com.symbol.selfdiagnostics/com.symbol.selfdiagnostics.SESReceiver"`
+2. **Remotely with an EMM (Enterprise Mobility Management) system** - Launch Device Diagnostic Tool in the background and generate a log using command: <br>`adb shell am broadcast -n "com.symbol.selfdiagnostics/com.symbol.selfdiagnostics.SESReceiver"`
 <br>
-<p>Only one of the methods should be used to run Diagnostic Tool.
+<p>Only one of the methods should be used to run Device Diagnostic Tool.
 If both methods are used simultaneously, unexpected behavior can occur.</p>

 ## User Interface
 When launching the app for the first time, the main screen displays the tests available to run: